junxit/us-congress-bills-110/bill.md

 - **(d)** *Cost share* The Federal share of the cost of any activity carried out with assistance under this section may be up to 100 percent.
 - **(e)** *Monitoring and reporting* The Secretary shall require that persons receiving assistance under this section monitor and report on activities carried out with assistance under this section in accordance with the requirements that apply with respect to control projects carried out with assistance under section 4.

 ## § 6.
-Cooperative Volunteer Invasives Monitoring and Control Program
+Cooperative volunteer harmful non-native species monitoring and control program

-- **(a)** *In general* The Secretary shall establish a Cooperative Volunteer Invasives Monitoring and Control Program, under which the United States Fish and Wildlife Service and the United States Geological Survey may work with public interest organizations concerned with national wildlife refuges and volunteers to document and combat invasive species in national wildlife refuges.
+- **(a)** *In general* Consistent with the National Wildlife Refuge System Volunteer and Community Partnership Enhancement Act of 1998 (Public Law 105–242), the Secretary shall establish a cooperative volunteer harmful non-native species monitoring and control program to administer and coordinate projects implemented by partner organizations concerned with national wildlife refuges to address harmful non-native species that threaten national wildlife refuges or adjacent lands.
-- **(b)** *Grants* Under the program, the Secretary may make grants to persons referred to in subsection (a) for projects to control and manage invasive species in national wildlife refuges and adjacent lands.
+- **(b)** *Eligible activities* Each project administered and coordinated under this section shall include one of the following activities:
+  - **(1)** Habitat surveys.
+  - **(2)** Detection and identification of new introductions or infestations of harmful nonnative species.
+  - **(3)** Harmful non-native species control projects.
+  - **(4)** Public education and outreach to increase awareness concerning harmful non-native species and their threat to the refuge system.

 ## § 7.
 Relationship to other authorities

-Nothing in this Act affects authorities, responsibilities, obligations, or powers of the Secretary under any other statute.
+- **(a)** *Authorities, etc. of Secretary* Nothing in this Act affects authorities, responsibilities, obligations, or powers of the Secretary under any other statute.
+- **(b)** *State authority* Nothing in this Act preempts any provision or enforcement of State statute or regulation relating to the management of fish and wildlife resources within such State.

 ## § 8.
 Biennial report

-The Secretary shall prepare and submit to the Congress by not later than March 20, 2008, and biennially thereafter—
+The Secretary shall prepare and submit to the Congress by not later than 2 years after the date of the enactment of this Act and biennially thereafter—

 - **(1)** a comprehensive report summarizing all grant activities relating to invasive species initiated under this Act including—
   - **(A)** State assessment projects;
-  - **(B)** qualified control projects; and
+  - **(B)** qualified control projects;
-  - **(C)** immediate response activities;
+  - **(C)** immediate response activities; and
+  - **(D)** projects identified in the Refuge Operations Needs database or the Service Asset and Maintenance Management System database of the United States Fish and Wildlife Service.
 - **(2)** a list of grant priorities, ranked in high, medium, and low categories, for future grant activities in the areas of—
   - **(A)** early detection and rapid response;
   - **(B)** control, management, and restoration;
   - **(C)** research and monitoring;
   - **(D)** information management; and
-  - **(E)** public outreach and partnership efforts;
+  - **(E)** public outreach and partnership efforts; and
-- **(3)** a summary detailing progress in addressing operations and maintenance activities specific to invasive species identified in the Refuge Operations Needs database or the Service Asset and Maintenance Management System database of the United States Fish and Wildlife Service (or any successor to such a database); and
-- **(4)** information required to be included under section 4(k).
+- **(3)** information required to be included under section 4(k).

 ## § 9.
 Authorization of appropriations

 - **(a)** *In general* There are authorized to be appropriated to carry out this Act such sums as may be necessary.
+- **(b)** *Allowance for immediate response* Of the amounts appropriated to carry out this Act no more than 25 percent shall be available in any fiscal year for financial assistance under section 5.
-- **(b)** *Continuing availability* Amounts appropriated under this Act may remain available until expended.
+- **(c)** *Continuing availability* Amounts appropriated under this Act may remain available until expended.
-- **(c)** *Administrative expenses* Of amounts available each fiscal year to carry out this Act, the Secretary may expend not more than 5 percent to pay the administrative expenses necessary to carry out this Act.
+- **(d)** *Administrative expenses* Of amounts available each fiscal year to carry out this Act, the Secretary may expend not more than 3 percent or up to $100,000, whichever is greater, to pay the administrative expenses necessary to carry out this Act.